Police sketches of Madeleine McCann's alleged kidnappers are a perfect match for Tony and John Podesta.

 #Pizzagate Did the #Podesta brothers pose for these sketches?
 Match! #infosec Call Scotland Yard @ +44 20 7230 1212https://t.co/SaRfAzhCtg https://t.co/8LBhBacREd — StuffUNeedToKnow (@CkitOutPassitON) December 6, 2016

-Without the necessary context, the images to seem to resemble the brothers.
-However, that context is key in this case.
-The sketch depicts not two but one man, and that man was sought as a witness to the kidnapping (not necessarily a perpetrator of or accessory to it).
-The digitally generated images were released in October 2013, alongside renewed pleas from police to the public for any information in the cold McCann case:
+However, the efit sketches depict only one man, who was sought as a witness to the kidnapping (not necessarily as a perpetrator of, or an accessory to, the crime).
+The digitally generated images were released in October 2013 alongside renewed pleas from police to the public for any information in the McCann cold case:

 Police have issued two efits that they believe are descriptions of the same man, who is now being sought as a priority by the British detectives leading the new McCann inquiry.